naclomi/livecode-streamer/README.md

 This project was originally developed within the context of holding [Carpentries workshops](https://carpentries.org/) to teach UNIX shells, git, Python, and R, though it should be generalizable to other programming environments and teaching contexts.

+For a captioned video overview of the tool, see our [lightning talk from CarpentryCon 2022](https://www.youtube.com/watch?v=a3uJj7Eqwzg).

 ## Usage

 Run the `livecode-streamer` command in a background terminal window during your lesson: